+Lithuanian Knitting: Continuing Traditions is now in paperback.
 Have you been following along my blog tour for Lithuanian Knitting: Continuing Traditions?
-I’m promoting this book, which has been in the works since 2007 and is now almost ready to go to the printer.
-I’m running a Pubslush campaign (think Kickstarter but just for books) to raise the money to print a hardcover book in Lithuania and support the local economy.
+I’m promoting this book, which has been in the works since 2007 and is now available.

 I’ve been posting the blog tour links on social media, but I completely forgot to put a blog tour schedule up here.
 So I am redressing that situation now.
 I hope you enjoy reading about all of the different aspects of researching and writing a mixed-genre book with knitting patterns!

 Thanks to everyone who is part of this tour.
 It’s so much fun visiting different blogs and podcasts and getting to know new listeners and readers.